OpenChain-Project/Telco-WG/tools/openchain_telco_sbom_validator/README.md

 # openchain-telco-sbom-validator

-A script to validate SBOM-s against the OpenChain Telco SBOM Guide
+A script to validate SBOMs against the OpenChain Telco SBOM Guide

 # Usage